ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## ToDo

--   encode wikitext, pg19, and writingprompts with their own tokenizers
+-   encode wikitext, pg19, and writingprompts with custom tokenizers
 -   ask batch_encode_plus truncation
 -   use batch_encode_plus for tfrecords
     -   most of the time is spent tokenizing, not loading lines